You may ask, “what could possibly be stressful about owning rental properties?”

 If you are a landlord doing it yourself, you want to make sure that you have your own CPA.
-Also, make sure you have a good attorney, a set tenant screening process, and a good understanding of how to screen according to your local and federal laws.
+Also, make sure you have a good attorney, a set resident screening process, and a good understanding of how to screen according to your local and federal laws.

 These things are very, very important.